 GnRH analogues, such as goserelin or leuprorelin acetate, are often prescribed for three to four months before having an operation.
 This will make it easier to remove fibroids.
 Sometimes a low dose of HRT is also given to reduce the incidence of menopausal side-effects.

 A medicine called ulipristal acetate (UPA) works by blocking the effects of the hormone progesterone.
 Progesterone is thought to play a role in fibroid development, so (by blocking progesterone) this medicine shrinks fibroids.
 Clinical trials have shown that this is a good treatment option as an alternative to GnRH analogues (above) used before surgery for fibroids.
-It can be used intermittently on an ongoing basis for women who have moderate-to-severe problems from their fibroids.
+It has been used intermittently (up to four courses) for women who have moderate-to-severe problems from their fibroids.
 However, currently this is not to be used while a safety review is taking place as some women were found to develop liver problems while using it.
 This temporary ban was announced in February 2018.

 Surgery and other operative treatments

 There are several different operations available to remove and treat fibroids.

 Hysterectomy: this is the traditional and most common treatment for fibroids which cause symptoms.
 Hysterectomy is the removal of the womb.
 This can be done by making a bikini line scar in the lower tummy (abdomen).
 Or, if the fibroids are small enough, the womb can be removed through keyhole (laparoscopic) surgery in the tummy, or through the vagina so there are no scars.
 A hysterectomy may be a good option for women who have completed their family.
 See separate leaflet called Hysterectomy.